Sofianel5/bcfinal/README.md

 ## Glossary of Functions
 ### In mnist_nn.py (handwriting recognition)
-`encode_one_hot`:  Converts an enum into a one hot encoding.
-For instance the number 3, if only 0-9 is possible would become [0,0,0,1,0,0,0,0,0,0]
+`encode_one_hot`:  Converts a value of enumerated type into a one-hot encoding.
+For instance the number 3, if only the values from 0-9 are possible would become [0,0,0,1,0,0,0,0,0,0] after being run through this function.

 `add_bias`: Adds a bias term.
-Similar to the +b in the equation for a line.
-Depending on the parameter, it appends a bias vector as either a row or a column to an input matrix.
+Similar to the +b in the slope-intercept form for a line (y=mx+b).
+Depending on the parameter, this function appends a bias vector as either a row or a column to an input matrix.

 `init_weight`: Initializes a weight matrix.
-Returns a touple of the weight matrix for layers 1, 2, and 3.
+Returns a tuple of the weight matrix for layers 1, 2, and 3.
 The weights are initialized randomly.

-`forward`: Computes an output vector for the network.
-For each layer, an output is computed by multiplying the input vector by the weight matrix and adding the bias vector.
-The output vector a one dimentional vector of shape (10,) and each index corresponds to the networks's belief that the image shown was that number.
+`forward`: Computes an output vector for a layer of the network.
+For each layer, an output is computed by multiplying the input vector by the weight matrix and adding the bias vector, both of which are stored in each node.
+The output vector is a one dimensional vector of size 1x10, and each index corresponds to the networks's belief that the image shown was that number.

 `predict`: Computes the final output by finding the maximum probability in the output vector.

-`compute_loss`: Computes the log loss of the output value using catagorical cross entropy.
-We use this rather than binary rewards of correct or incorrect because gradient descent requires a differentiable function in order to compute and travel down the gradient.
+`compute_loss`: Computes the log loss of the output value using categorical cross entropy.
+We use this rather than binary assessments of "correct" or "incorrect" because gradient descent requires a differentiable function to compute and travel down the gradient.

 `backward`: Computes the gradient of the network using backpropogation.
-The derivative of the loss function with respect to each parameter in the last layer is calculated.
-In order to find the partial derivatives in the further (closer to input) layers of the network, we use the chain rule and multiply the derivatives.
+Then, calculates the derivative of the loss function with respect to each parameter in the last layer.
+To find the partial derivatives in the further layers of the network (the layers closer to input), we use the chain rule and multiply the derivatives.

-`gen_data`: Downloads and shapes the data from MNIST, a popular dataset of handwriting.
-Each image is a 28*28 matrix of pixel brightness values.
-The image is 'flattened' into a one dimentional vector of size 784 when fed into the network.
+`gen_data`: Downloads and shapes the data from MNIST, a popular dataset of handwriting images.
+Each image is a 28x28 matrix of pixel brightness values.
+The image is "flattened" into a one dimensional vector of size 784 when fed into the network.

 ### OOP method
 `ActivationFunction`: `forward` defines the output of the function, while `backward` defines the derivative multiplied by another differential.

-`ReLU`: Rectified linear unit: An almost-linear activation function defined by the piecewise function 0 if x < 0 else x.
+`ReLU`: Short for Rectified Linear Unit.
+An almost-linear activation function defined by the piecewise function 0 if x < 0 else x.
 The nonlinearity of this function allows the neural network to approximate nonlinear functions.
-Since this function is so simple, it is often used.
+Since this function is so computationally efficient, it is essentially standard across all kinds of neural networks.

 `Sigmoid`: Another activation function defined by 1/(1+e^-x).
-This function is popular, but not as useful as ReLU since it is less computationally efficient.
-The fact that its value can be used to easily compute its derivative is useful as well.
+This function is also popular, but not as useful as ReLU since it is less computationally efficient.

 `Tanh`: Hyperbolic tangent function.

-`Add`: Defines the vector add operation.
+`Add`: The vector addition operation.

-`Multiply`: Defines the vector multiply operation (dot product).
+`Multiply`: The vector multiplication operation (dot product).

 `Model`: